The Error Establishing a Database Connection warning on your WordPress website is a fatal error.

 Do you still see the error?
 Then that means something else is incorrect.

-All great WordPress hosting companies can support you troubleshoot the problem.
+All great WordPress hosting companies can support you in troubleshooting the problem.
 Or point you in the correct direction to fix it yourself.

 Have you hosted your WordPress website with us?